junk495/WobbleXII-V-Minion/RatRig/V-Minion/readme.md

 An Idea for the RatRig V-Minion based on the WobbleX concept.

 Improvement is in progress but it works pretty well so far.

-It is not possible to order the WobbleX WS8 at my place so I designed something similar.
+23.05.2023: I had some problems with the heat insert in the lower part and changed that to a clamp connection with 2 M3x10 screws.

-Additional to the printed parts I used:
+Additional to the printed parts:
 * 16 pcs. steel pins 3x10 mm
 * 4 pcs.
 4 mm steel balls
 * 8 pcs.
 3x6 mm neodym magnets
 * 2 pcs.
 M3x12 screws and nuts
-* 1 pc.
-M3x6x5 threaded insert
-* 1 pc.
+* 2 pc.
 M3x10 screw

-If you have the WobbleX WS8 you need less.
+I can not order the WobbleX at my place, if you have it you need less.

 I printed everything in PLA with the steel pin side on the bed and 1mm brim.
 A pause has to be added in the slicer to insert the magnets.